Pylons/pyramid_blogr/docs/blog_models_and_views.rst

     def slug(self):
         return urlify(self.title)

-This proprty of entry instance will return nice slugs for us to use in urls, title of "Foo Bar Baz" will become "Foo-Bar-Baz".
+This property of entry instance will return nice slugs for us to use in urls, title of "Foo Bar Baz" will become "Foo-Bar-Baz".
 Also non-latin characters will be approximated to their closest counterparts.
 ::